DinoDevs/GladiatusCrazyAddon/Progress.md

 	- [ ] Cancel all items with one button (if "load all pages" is open this will also work)
 	- [ ] Style fixes
 	- [ ] Load all the pages
-	- [ ] Item levels you can see in market are shown when you mouse over the (!) icon
+	- [x] Item levels you can see in market are shown in building's description
 	- [ ] Select the default sell duration (2h, 8h etc) in the GCA options (default 24h)
 	- [ ] Red on items that are souldbound
 	- [ ] Price per unit